newswim/start-react/src/blocks/readme.md

-I'm calling the pieces of our long SPA '_blocks_', if for no particular reason than they don't seem to technically be 'views', since they take up sub-sections of a view -- just being that main `<App>` compononent in this case -- and do not really have standard properties like height.
+I'm calling the pieces of our long SPA '_blocks_', if for no particular reason than they don't seem to specifically be 'views', since they take up sub-sections of a view -- being just that main `<App>` component in this case -- and do not really have generic properties like uniform height.
 However, we can pass those down if it makes the most sense.
 In that case, architecture might look something
 like: